SameriteRL/Face-Recognizer/README.md

 # The OpenCV Facial Recognition App Written in Java
 ### What is this?
-A fun web application that can read one or more known faces and pinpoint them with high accuracy on subsequent test images.
-Uses [Next.js](https://nextjs.org/) for the frontend and [Spring Boot](https://spring.io/projects/spring-boot) for the backend.
+A fun web application that can read one or more faces and pinpoint them with high accuracy on any number of subsequent test images.
+Uses a [Next.js](https://nextjs.org/) frontend and a [Spring Boot](https://spring.io/projects/spring-boot) backend.

+Currently, the web interface only allows one face image and one test image to be uploaded, but I'm working on that.

-## Dependencies
+## Dependencies & Usage
 - [Node.js 18.17+](https://nodejs.org/en)
 - [Java Development Kit 8.x](https://www.oracle.com/java/technologies/downloads/#java8)
 - [Maven 3.x](https://maven.apache.org/download.cgi)

-Don't forget to `npm install` and `mvn package` before running!
+Also worth mentioning that I use `pnpm` to manage frontend packages and to run the frontend, although I don't know enough about frontend development to know whether it's actually required to run this project.

+Install the necessary `node_modules` by running `npm install` inside the frontend Next.js project, or whatever the `pnpm` equivalent is.
+I run `pnpm dev` to run the frontend server (again, I don't really know what I'm doing).

+For the backend Spring Boot project, running `mvn package` should be all that's required.
+After that, `Application.java` can be executed to start up the backend server.

 ## Credits
 This app utilizes pre-trained [YuNet face detection](https://github.com/opencv/opencv_zoo/tree/main/models/face_detection_yunet) and [SFace face recognition](https://github.com/opencv/opencv_zoo/tree/main/models/face_recognition_sface) deep neural network models, which are already present in this repository.